Every year, the Earthquakes will honor a player who best exemplifies community service with the Andrew Bedard Memorial Spirit of the Game Award.

 Andrew embodied the true “Sprit of the Game” with his attitude.
 It is this attribute of soccer, which extends beyond the competition on the pitch that we want to recognize in the “Spirit of the Game” award bestowed by the fans in Andrew’s name.

 From 2008 to 2014, the Bedard Award was presented at the SSVCF Annual Dinner.
-SSVCF, Andrew’s family and the Quakes have agreed that the Andrew Bedard Spirit of the Game Award will be administered by the Earthquakes Community Foundation beginning in 2015.
+SSVCF, Andrew’s family and the Quakes have agreed that the Andrew Bedard Spirit of the Game Award will be administered by the Quakes Foundation beginning in 2015.
 Andrew's plaque is now on display in Avaya Stadium near the player tunnel, which features all past recipients.